AlyStyle/OriginsUltrafixUpdateServer/OriginsPlusPlus/changelong.md

 - COINS icon is now hardware limited
 - COINS icon is consistent between HUD and Monitors
 - COINS' text is spaced properly
-- The title screen has been cleaned up and use the full resolution beta assets as a base
+- The title screen has been cleaned up and use the full-resolution beta assets as a base
 - COINS icon on hud is more CD Accurate
 - Sonic and Tails' life icons on monitors is consistent with CD
 - Fixes a color error in some of Tails' sprites having incorrect transparent pixels
-- Fixed two red pixel on the Frozen Sonic sprite in R6
+- Fixed two red pixels on the Frozen Sonic sprite in R6
 - Signpost smear frames for Sonic being based on the prototype version of his signpost
 - New chibi sonic animations have been added (looking up, spring twirl, peelout)